ddankel/minidb-gatsby/src/minis/wotc/half-orc-assassin/half-orc-assassin.md

 This old Wizards of the Coast miniature is a relatively simple sculpt but he's got some nice character.
 The sculpt of the face in particular was fun to paint and took the darker skin tone I wanted to use on this miniature perfectly.

-Painted up to use as an ork in Earthdawn, I went with darker and muted colors to go with his thuggish clothes.
+Painted up to use as an ork in Earthdawn, I went with darker and muted colors to go with his thuggish clothing.
 He's since been adopted by a player for his thief character.